NicoB24/coin-data-extraction/README.md

 ## Installation ⚙️

-_Go to the airflow directory (only for this 2 commands)  and run the docker cointaners:_
+_Go to the airflow directory (only for this 2 commands)  and run the docker containers:_
 ```
 docker-compose up airflow-init
 docker-compose up -d